swig-fortran/flibcpp/doc/modules/set.rst

 removes all elements from the set.

-The ``size`` method returns the number of elements, and ``count`` will return the number of elements of a given value
+The ``size`` method returns the number of elements, and ``count`` will return the number of elements of a given value.

 Here's an example of creating, modifying, and destroying a set::

-   use flc_set, only : Set => SetInt4
+   use flc_set, only : Set => SetInt
    type(Set) :: s
+   logical :: inserted
    s = Set()
    call s%insert(2)
-   call s%insert(3) !
-Set has 2 elements
+   call s%insert(3, inserted) !
+Set has 2 elements, inserted => true
-   call s%insert(3) !
-Duplicate element, ignored
-   call s%erase(2) !
+   call s%insert(3, inserted) !
+Duplicate element, ignored; inserted => false call s%erase(2) !
 Remove 2 from the set
    call s%erase(1) !
 Nonexistent set element, ignored write(0,*) "Number of 3s in the set:" s%count(3)